akrzemi1/__sandbox__/papers/contract_related_issues.md

-1. If contract-based optimizations are enabled, compiler can assume that `p` is never null and can completely elide the safety check inside function body allowing the null pointer to be dereferenced which was not the case when the CSS was not there.
+1. If contract-based optimizations are enabled, compiler can assume that `p` is never null and can completely elide the safety check inside function body allowing the null pointer to be dereferenced which was not the case when the CCS was not there.
 2. If CCSs are runtime-checked and terminate the program on violation failure, we get a crash in place of a benign bug.

 [[P1290r1]][3] addresses the first problem by disallowing assumptions in CCSs altogether under any circumstances.
 (Except for axiom-level CCSs.)